openvinotoolkit/model_server/docs/host.md

    ```Bash
    cd model_server
    ```
-3. To install Model Server, it is possible to use a precompiled binary or built it on your own inside a Docker container.
+3. To install the Model Server, it is possible to use a precompiled binary or built it on your own inside a Docker container.
 To automatically build a container from source, use the following command :
    ```Bash
    make docker_build
    ```
 4. Running `make docker_build` will also place a copy of the binary package in the `dist` subfolder in the Model Server root directory.

-5. Navigate to the folder containing the binary package and unpack the included tar.gz file using the following command :
+5. Navigate to the folder containing the binary package and unpack the included `tar.gz` file using the following command :
    ```Bash
    cd dist/ubuntu && tar -xzvf ovms.tar.gz
    ```